GamecockGopher/hello-world/README.md

 # hello-world
 Introduction
-this is to test out how the pencil edit feature works
+This narrative will sound like part soliloquy, part instructional, and part stream of conscious as I talk my way through this process.
+Here I am using the pencil edit tool.
+Alexa is playing "mellow music" to get me through this.